 - 1 teaspoon hot sauce or crushed red pepper

 - 3 crushed garlic cloves

 Combine all of the above items in your spray bottle and spray on the ground near plants in the evening before animals appear.
 Note: Try to spray near the plant, not directly on its leaves.

 Spray after a rainfall or every 2-3 days.
 Stop spraying once you see that there are no more animal bite marks on leaves.

 A fence is a great way to keep animals out of your vegetable garden.
 You can use wood, metal or plastic to build your fence.
 You’ll have to install fence posts to wrap the fence around.
 If you have animals that burrow under fences, bury about 1′ of your fence underground to prevent them from entering your garden.

 Build a Raised Bed

-Planting your garden in a raised bed to prevent animals from getting in.
+Plant your vegetables in a raised bed to prevent animals from getting in.
 You can either buy a prefabricated raised bed at Home Depot or Rona or make one yourself out of wooden planks, bricks and concrete blocks.
-An added bonus is that weeding your garden will be easier with a raised bed.
+An added bonus is weeding your garden will be easier with a raised bed.
 Follow these steps:

-- Your raised bed should be at least 2 feet off the ground to keep animals out;
+- Your raised bed should be at least two feet off the ground to keep animals out;

 - Add a layer of mesh fencing at the bottom of your fence to keep animals from burrowing under the fence;